 In order to understand what John 3:16 really means, and whether or not Hernandez could be truly forgiven for such a despicable deed, we need to go back to the original context of how the verse is communicated.

-John 3:16 was written by John, a fisherman, who was one of Jesus Christ’s twelve disciples.
-John claims to be an eyewitness account of Jesus’ life and words (see http://www.biblegateway.com/passage/?search=John%201-22&version=NLT).
+John 3:16 was recorded by John, a fisherman, who was one of Jesus Christ’s twelve disciples.
+John claims to be an eyewitness account of Jesus’ life and words.

-John 3:16 records some of Jesus’ words with an important Jewish religious leader, Nicodemus, about eternal life (see John 2:24-3:21).
-Jesus’ miracles, his profound teaching and righteous life had convinced Nicodemus that Jesus was sent from God.
+John 3:16 records Jesus’ words about eternal life with an important Jewish religious leader named Nicodemus (see John 2:24-3:21).
+Jesus’ miracles, his profound teaching and righteous life convinced Nicodemus that Jesus was sent from God.
 He believed Jesus knew the secret to eternal life.

 However, since most of the other Jewish religious leaders were skeptical of Jesus, Nicodemus decided to visit Jesus secretly at night.
 After he found Jesus, he bluntly asked him how to have eternal life.

-In John 3:16, Jesus unfolds mysteries to Nicodemus about God’s love, why he came to earth, and how we can have eternal life.
-Let’s take a look at what Jesus told this religious scholar:
+In John 3:16, Jesus unfolds mysteries to Nicodemus about God’s love, why, as the Son of God, he came to earth, and how we can have eternal life.

-In this passage, Jesus speaks of God’s love, leading to his mission to save a lost world.
+Jesus told Nicodemus of God’s love, leading to his mission to save a lost world.
 In other words, Jesus was on a rescue mission.
 He includes everyone as lost, but tells Nicodemus that God’s love reaches out to everyone as well.